Ho Chi Minh City

 Maria Cha Tam Church Saigon

-In the center of the front yard is the statue of Mary Mother put in a traditional Chinese-style house; behind it are two reliefs, one depicts 120 Chinese Martyrs and the other depicts 117 Vietnamese Martyrs.
-Saint Francis Xavier is worshiped in a yellow and white house designed in Gothic style on the left of the front yard; and on the opposite side is the statue of Jesus Christ on the cross.
+A statue of Mary Mother stands in the center of the front yard inside a traditional Chinese-style house.
+Behind it, two reliefs show 120 Chinese Martyrs and 117 Vietnamese Martyrs.
+To the left, Saint Francis Xavier is honored in a yellow and white Gothic-style house.
+On the right, a statue of Jesus Christ stands on the cross.

 2. Architecture